Love stimulates all of your happy chemicals at once. That's why it feels so good.

 Unhappy chemicals creep into your life as you seek love in all its forms.
 Animal brains release cortisol when their social overtures are disappointed.
 The bad feeling motivates the brain to "do something."
-It reminds you that your genes will be annihilated if you don’t get busy.
+It reminds you, in a way, that your genes will be annihilated if you don’t get busy.
 You don’t need to tell yourself that in words.
-Natural selection created neurochemicals that give you the message non-verbally.
+Natural selection created neurochemicals that give you the message nonverbally.

 Love triggers a cocktail of neurochemicals because it’s so highly relevant to survival.
 But it cannot guarantee non-stop happiness.
 It feels like it can while you’re enjoying the cocktail, however, so your brain may learn to expect that.

 This is an excerpt from my book Habits of a Happy Brain: Retrain your brain to boost your serotonin, dopamine, oxytocin and endorphin levels.